Digital Inclusion Strategy for Detroit

 Qualitative Interviews+ Quello Study, 2018 (Quello Center, MSU)

 Ideation and Service Design

-People willing to adopt can log in, learn, and earn rewards.
-Volunteers and successful users of the service promote it by becoming advocates.
+People willing to adopt can use the service to log in, learn, and earn rewards.
+Volunteers and successful adopters become part of the service becoming advocates for adoption.

 Key Elements of the Service